mrprajesh/blog/_posts/2023-03-10-how-to-install-tensorflow-gpu.md

 - NVidia GPU
 - Ubuntu 20.04

-It was pretty straightforward from Official dos.
+It was pretty straightforward from Official docs.

 ```c